vdaas/vald/CONTRIBUTING.md

 In this guide, you will get an idea of how to contribute to Vald.

-This guide is for everyone who want to contribute to Vald.
+This guide is for everyone who wants to contribute to Vald.
 Even if you are not a developer, don't worry, some contributions don't require writing a single line of code.

 Please read our [Code Of Conduct](https://github.com/vdaas/vald/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.